RiotMachine/ArtistsForArtists/README.md

 #### Artist-specific URLs

-Each artist-specific URL contains an About Me page and Works index.
+Each artist-specific URL contains
+- About Me
+- Works
 The About Me page text is customizable using Markdown formatting.
 The basic design is a segment of text and an artist portrait.
 The Works index lists all of an artist's works in our database.
 Each work is accessible through a hyperlink on this page.

 #### Settings pages

 There are three settings pages.

+- My Account
+- Settings
+- My Subdomain

 My Account displays a summary of the user's account.
 In Settings users can see and changes prefs, and also their password.
 In My Subdomain artists can change subdomain settings as well as add, edit, or delete work.